The site

 My analysis of these tools indicates that the people who inhabited this site and made and used these tools were artists and craftsmen.
 They had incredibly fine motor skills and remarkable visual acuity.
 They lived in a well established, organized group with a rich symbolic culture and they travelled and or traded over large portions of North America.
 They were individuals with a sense of pride in what they possessed.
 Their tools were an important part of their individuality.
 They had the time and the resources required to not only sustain their life but to thrive in their environment.
 The material they chose and tools they made clearly show their skill and individuality.

-I live in south western Alberta, Canada and due to oil exploration the geology of the area is very well documented.
+I live in Southern Alberta, Canada and due to oil exploration the geology of the area is very well documented.

 According to the Geological Survey of Canada Bulletin 583,